-Tax season is already stressful enough without scammers trying to swoop in and steal your personal information—or even your refund.
-Unfortunately, every year, tax-related scams evolve, and in 2025, fraudsters are getting bolder and more sophisticated in their tactics.
+Tax season is stressful enough without scammers trying to take advantage of taxpayers.
+Unfortunately, tax-related scams continue to evolve, and in 2026, fraudsters are becoming more convincing, more urgent, and harder to detect.

-Here’s a breakdown of the top tax scams to avoid in 2025—and what you can do to protect yourself.
+Below is a breakdown of the most common tax scams in 2026, how to spot them, and what you can do to stay safe.

 what are the most common tax scams?